qfpl/reflex-tutorial/blog/posts/reflex/basics/events.md

 ## When `Event`s collide

-We've already seen that we can create `Event`s that might be occurring in the same frame as other `Event`s
+We've already seen that we can create `Event`s that might be occurring in the same frame as other `Event`s, like the input and output of `fmap` or `ffilter`.

 That means when we want to work with multiple `Event`s, we need to be able to handle the case where several of the `Event`s are firing in the same frame.

+We also want to be able to do that without having to keep track of which `Event`s may or may not be firing in each frame.
+Eventually we're going to be working with larger programs and passing `Event`s into functions and getting `Event`s back, and having to keep track of all of that isn't going to scale.

-We're going to explore that by working on something that you might have come across this before as part of the game (or programming problem) known as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
+We're going to explore how we deal with colliding `Event`s by working on something that you might have come across this before as part of the game (or programming problem) known as [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
 If you haven't come across it before then it is worth taking a look before we continue.

 Assume we have access to